Skip to main content

 • The Commonwealth and State Government require applicants to agree to not taking legal action against them for any loss of capital arising from the complying investment.

-• Agree to make and maintain an investment of AUD$5 million for the duration of the provisional visa in a complying investment fund (CIF).
-The complying investment fund must materially benefit South Australia.
+• Have made an investment of AUD$5 million for the duration of your provisional visa in a complying investment fund.

 • The choice of investment options is based on the client's own preference and Department of Home Affairs complying investment requirements.